Google: Visual Assets Guidelines

 Web Studio, Brand Team, Creative Lab

 A product icon is the unique and memorable visual representation of a Google product.
 They are simple, modern, friendly, and sometimes quirky.
 Product icons are highly simplified, exaggerated, and caricatured in nature so that they are appropriate for use at small sizes.
-Some of our product icons are literal, but they can also be metaphorical, symbolically representing the features of a product.
+Some of the product icons are literal, but they can also be metaphorical, symbolically representing the features of a product.

 Logo lockups are usually formed by the combination of the product icon with its name or just by the name.
 They are the brand ambassadors and are immediately recognizable.